awsdocs/aws-cdk-guide/v2/serverless_example.md

 ![\[Diagram of a Lambda function that is invoked when you send a GET request to the API Gateway endpoint.\]](http://docs.aws.amazon.com/cdk/v2/guide/images/serverless-example-01.png)

-For this tutorial, you will complete the following:
+For this tutorial, you will create and interact with your application in the following steps:

 1. Create an AWS CDK project\.